AyanT01/eBay-Top-Rated-iPad-Finder/README.md

 # eBay-Top-Rated-iPad-Finder
-Used the Beautiful soup module in python to get the top rated ipads, their links, ratings and price.
+Used the Beautiful soup module in python to get the top rated ipads, their links, and price.